xubin123xubin/From-Photos-to-Measurable-3D-Worlds/README.md

 - [InstantSplat: Sparse-view Gaussian Splatting in Seconds](https://github.com/NVlabs/InstantSplat)

 ## Citation
 If you find our work beneficial in your research, please consider citing this paper.
-Please note that this paper is currently under review at The Visual Computers journal.
 The formal citation format will be provided upon acceptance.